 NOTE: If the individual is receiving his first EBT ACCESS Card, the card will not work until they have selected a PIN.

 Newly issued first-time cards may be pinned either at the CAO or using the Conduent Customer Service Line, the benefit does not need to post prior to PIN selection.
 PIN selection is confidential.
 The caseworker should explain that there are several ways an individual may select a PIN.
 A recipient may select their PIN by:

 · Visiting the CAO in person;

-NOTE: To use the Xerox Customer Service Line, the benefit does not need to post prior to PIN selection.
+NOTE: To use the Conduent Customer Service Line, the benefit does not need to post prior to PIN selection.

 NOTE: This site is only for changing an existing PIN.

 · If the client is unsure whether benefits have been issued, he or she should contact the caseworker.
 The Conduent website www.ebt.acs-inc.com also has the issuance schedule posted.
 Once the client logs onto the site, the issuance schedule can be found on the lower left hand side.

 NOTE: Recipients with a 000-00-0000 Social security number must have the their card pinned at the CAO using the PIN Select Device.

 If the recipient chooses to select their PIN at the CAO, the CAO must provide an area where the recipient may select the PIN without being observed by others.
 The CAO worker puts the card into the PIN Select Device and allows the recipient to choose the new PIN.
 The CAO must be sure that staff members who print the cards have separate responsibilities from those who operate the PIN Select Device.